Abhinavrai22/Js-Practice/README.md

 # Js-Practice
-All the javascript code for prsctice
+All the javascript code for practice